1

 A Merchant Marine Officer’s schedule often involves working in shifts, commonly called watches, which can range from 4 to 8 hours on duty followed by a similar amount of rest.
 You may spend several weeks or months at sea before returning home for an extended break.
 The work is highly structured, with clear roles and responsibilities shared among officers and crew, and requires adaptability to changing weather, routes, and operational needs.
 While at sea, Merchant Marine Officers live aboard the vessel, collaborating closely with engineers, deckhands, and other officers to ensure the safe and efficient functioning of the ship.

-Merchant Marine officers typically earn between $70,000 and $150,000 annually, depending on experience, rank, and the type of vessel.
-Salaries can increase with certifications, specialized skills, and longer voyages, often accompanied by benefits like housing and travel allowances.
+Merchant marine officers typically earn between $70,000 and $150,000 annually, depending on experience, rank, and the type of vessel.
+Salaries increase with certifications, such as STCW, and extended periods at sea often include additional compensation and benefits.

 More about Merchant Marine Officer jobs

-Infographic showing various Merchant Marine Officer job openings in the United States as of July 2026, with employment types broken down into 96% Full Time, 3% Part Time, and 1% Contract.
-Highlights an 98% Physical, 1% Hybrid, and 1% Remote job distribution, with an average salary of $63,572 per year, or $30.6 per hour.
+Infographic showing various Merchant Marine Officer job openings in the United States as of August 2026, with employment types broken down into 96% Full Time, and 4% Part Time.
+Highlights an 99% Physical, and 1% Remote job distribution, with an average salary of $63,572 per year, or $30.6 per hour.

 Job description